C-MCheng/CUDA-CompressibleFlow/README.md

 Numerical algorithms adopted in this software requires one ghost cell at each endpoint so the total number of cells is `N = n + 2` but the space domain excludes ghost cell such that the cell length is `dL = L/n`.
 According to this ghost cell setting, you write down coordinates of each cells with NumPy: `x = numpy.linspace(-dL/2, L+dL/2, N)`.

-Second, you need to set three variables.
-They are physics fields with N data:
+Second, you need to set three 1D field variables with N data:
 ```
 density = np.zeros(N)
 velocity = np.zeros(N)